What Doing Donuts Does to Your Car

 If you’ve smelled burning rubber or left circular skid marks in the parking lot from doing donuts, you already know how badly this activity can damage your tires.
 Even drifting around in the snow or rain can tear up your wheels and cause them to deteriorate quickly.

-You may also experience a blowout or tire explosion while doing donuts.
-Unless you don’t mind driving on three tires, it may be best to skip the donuts and go home.
+You may also experience a tire blowout while doing donuts.
+Unless you don’t mind driving on three tires, it may be best to skip the donuts and save yourself the trouble.
+Replacing a blown tire is simple, but it’s never easy and always a hassle.

 5. Ruins Transmission